SciML/SciMLStructures.jl/README.md

 [![SciML Code Style](https://img.shields.io/static/v1?label=code%20style&message=SciML&color=9558b2&labelColor=389826)](https://github.com/SciML/SciMLStyle)

 SciMLStructures.jl defines a generic interface for interacting with solvers, estimation tooling, and more within the SciML ecosystem and the greater Julia universe.
-SciMLStructures.jl defines a structured enforcable interface which allows for solvers to be able to handle custom user types in an efficient and generalized way.
+SciMLStructures.jl defines a structured enforceable interface which allows for solvers to be able to handle custom user types in an efficient and generalized way.